How to Create a Successful Strategic Workforce Planning?

 The next stage is about consideration and interest.
 Here, the candidates after looking at the details regarding the job position can move on to get a feel about your company, its culture, values, mission, etc. and when done right can almost cement the candidate's own mind for working with your company.

 The job application would be the first thing a potential candidate would come to know about your company, professionally.
-Many-a-times this is an aspect overlooked by many companies.
+Many times this is an aspect overlooked by many companies.
 Unnecessarily lengthy and over explanatory job descriptions can have serious implications on candidate experience and defer them from applying for a job in your company.

 The selection process is where the candidate gathers more information about their potential employers.
 At this stage, they are able to tell whether they can see themselves working as a part of the company.
 Hence, it is important for every company to be as open and transparent as possible, by clearly conveying what it is like to work with your company.

 Everything that's happening during the whole interview process leads to either improving or decreasing the chances of hiring the candidate or them accepting your company's offer.
-Your company should be in constant touch with the candidate to keep them abreast about their interview journey.
+Your company should be in constant touch with the candidate to keep them abreast of their interview journey.
 It is also very important to treat each and every candidate as a potential asset to the company.
 This would give out the message that your company is professionally organized and a healthy place to work.

 The onboarding process when done right can give your company the most productive candidate you've ever had and if not taken seriously, you could end up with a bad employee which leads to you having wasted your time and money.
 When done right, this leads to increasing your company's hiring ROI.